-In the task of developing this knowledge, we utilise a perspective which includes all phases of production - from catch through to consumption.
+In developing this knowledge, we use a perspective that includes all phases of production – from capture, though processing to consumption.
+Previous recommendations from Nofima in this field have emphasised the need to: